Tiny-Small/Comparative-analysis-of-DL-in-RL/README.md

 ### List of agents
 For the `<AGENT>` argument, the following agents are available:
-- KeyboardAgent (Manual control using WASD keys)
+- KeyboardAgent (Manual control using up, down, left, right keys)
 - PacmanTDQN